47degrees/fp-with-arrow-videos/SetK.md

 # SetK :: Conclusion

 - __All techniques demonstrated are also available to other data types__ such as `ListK` or `SequenceK`, and you can build adapters for any data types.
-- We will learn more about other data types like `MapK`, `SortedMapK`, and type classes that power these abstraction such as `Semigroup`, `Monoid` and `Foldable` in other videos.
+- We will learn more about other data types like `MapK`, `SortedMapK`, and type classes that power these abstractions such as `Semigroup`, `Monoid` and `Foldable` in other videos.
 - __Λrrow encourages a unified programming model__ in which you can solve problems cohesively in all contexts following Typed Functional Programming principles applied to the Kotlin Programming Language.

 ---